IIITM-Jay/Data-Licenses/Big_Data_Sciences.md

 investment in creating the database.
-It provides that a data producer can prohibit the extraction (downloading and transfer of data or datasets to another medium) and/or reuse (making available to the public) of the whole or of a substantial part of a database, as long as the producer made a substantial investment to obtain, verify and/or present the data collected 23 .
+It provides that a data producer can prohibit the extraction (downloading and transfer of data or datasets to another medium) and/or reuse (making available to the public) of the whole or of a substantial part of a database, as long as the producer made a substantial investment to obtain, verify and/or present the data collected.
 This is irrespective of the individual copyright protection of the underlying data.
 Such a right may exist for both inputs or outputs.
 </p>